Whiteknight/ParserObjects/docs/v6/regexes.md

 var captured = result.Value[1][0]; // "bc"
 ```

 Notice that `result[0][0]` is always the total overall match.
-Groups are numbered, starting with `1`, from left to right.
+Groups are numbered, starting with `1`, from left to right according to the position of the opening parenthesis.
 Groups may be nested:

 ```csharp
 var parser = RegexMatch("a(.(..).)f");